-Federal Regulation Areas of Compliance in State Standards Remediation Required Projected Completion Date settings must be able to have visitors at any time.
+Federal Regulation Areas of Compliance in State Standards Remediation Required Completion Date settings must be able to have visitors at any time.
+Specialized Family Care Homes are a part of the IDD Waiver program.
 Include in IDD Waiver policy that individuals in residential settings owned or leased by the provider have the same rights and responsibilities as individuals not receiving Medicaid HCBS, including the right to have visitors at any time.
 (1/1/2019) Modify 64CSR11 of the State Rules to include that individuals receiving IDD services have the right to have visitors of their choosing at any time when the individual receives services in a setting owned or leased by the provider.
 (9/30/2018) In Provider owned or operated settings, the setting is physically accessible to individuals.
-The Bureau for Medical Services waiver manual for IDDW (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [compliant]) requires personcentered plans to address physical accessibility.
-However, Aged and Disabled and TBIW Waivers (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [silent]) and (Chapter 512 Traumatic Brain Injury Waiver) Bureau for Medical Services Manual [silent]) do not provide services in provider owned or leased settings.
-IDDW Waiver providers are licensed as Behavioral Health Centers, under 64CSR11 of the Implement new HCBS and Community-Based Services Administration rule that describes the characteristics required of all settings in which HCBS is provided, including the requirements specific to provider owned or operated settings.
-(1/1/2019) Implement the HCBS setting evaluation tool designed to conduct setting reviews of providers of HCBS, including prompts for ensuring HCBS are provided in settings that are accessible to the individual.
-(6/1/2016) Include in IDD Waiver policy that individuals in residential settings owned or leased by the provider have the same rights and responsibilities as 1/1/2019
+42 CFR 441.301(c) (4)(vi)(E) The Bureau for Medical Services waiver manual for IDDW (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [compliant]) requires person- centered plans to address physical accessibility.
+Implement new HCBS and Community-Based Services Administration rule that describes the characteristics required of all settings in which HCBS is provided, including the requirements specific to provider owned or operated settings.
+(1/1/2019) 1/1/2019 However, Aged and Disabled and TBIW Waivers (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [silent]) and (Chapter 512 Traumatic Brain Injury Waiver) Bureau for Medical Services Manual [silent]) do not provide services in provider owned or leased settings.
+Implement the HCBS setting evaluation tool designed to conduct setting reviews of providers of HCBS, including prompts for ensuring HCBS are provided in settings that are accessible to the individual.
+(6/1/2016) Include in IDD Waiver policy that individuals in residential IDDW Waiver providers are licensed as Behavioral Health Centers, under 64CSR11 of the State Code, and physical settings owned or leased by the provider have the same rights and responsibilities as individuals not receiving